Stomatella capieri

 Stomatella capieri is a species of sea snail, a marine gastropod mollusk in the family Trochidae, the top snails.

 Description

 The size of the shell varies between 2.8 mm and 7 mm.
+Like other members of its genus, it features an orbicularly depressed, ear-like shell that lacks a full conical whorl structure typical of conventional snails, they also possess a large, muscular foot that extends far past its reduced shell.

 Distribution

 This marine species occurs off the Philippines at depths between 60 m and 100 m.